-More than 2,000 Pediatric Hematology/Oncology specialists have been certified by the American Board of Pediatrics since the first sub-board examination was administered in 1974.
-An estimated 2,079 Pediatric Hematology/Oncology specialists (compared to about 53,000 general pediatricians) currently practice in the United States, most on medical school faculties or based in hospitals.
+Over 4,000 Pediatric Hematology/Oncology specialists have been certified by the American Board of Pediatrics since the first sub-board examination was administered in 1974.
+An estimated 2,929 board-certified Pediatric Hematology/Oncology specialists (compared to over 56,000 general pediatricians) currently practice in the United States, most on medical school faculties or based in hospitals.